CopperAr/1800_202530_DTC15/README.md

 ## Contributors

-- **Fara** – BCIT CST Student.
-Fun fact: Plays guitar
+- **Fara** – BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
+Fun fact: I play guitar.
-- **Gaocheng Chen** – BCIT CST Student.
-Fun fact: Solves Rubik's Cubes in under a minute
+- **Gaocheng Chen** – BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
+Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **David** – BCIT CST Student.
-Fun fact: Enjoys video games and music
+- **David** – BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
+Fun fact: I like playing video games and listening to music.

 ---